-The rules may be different when you, as a minor, obtain testing or treatment for other medical conditions (such as mental health) without parental consent.
+The rules may be different when you, as a minor, obtain testing or treatment for other medical conditions without parental consent.
 If you have questions or concerns about whether your parent will have access to your medical information, you should talk to your health care provider.

-I am listed as my mother's agent on her durable power of attorney for health care.
-Do I have the right to get her medical records?
+I am named as my mother's health care agent in her health care proxy.
+Do I have the right to get and amend her medical records?

 Yes.
-If you have been listed as your mother's agent on her durable power of attorney for health care, you generally have the right to get and correct her medical records that are relevant to making health care decisions on her behalf.
-You have the right of access only while the power of attorney is actually in effect.
+If you are named as the agent in your mother's health care proxy, you generally have the right to get and amend her medical records that are relevant to making health care decisions on her behalf.
+You have these rights while you have the authority to make health care decisions on her behalf.

-Maria's mother signed a health care power of attorney form that gives Maria the power to make health care decisions if her mother is unable to make such decisions. mother was in a bad accident and is not able to make decisions about her health care.
+Maria's mother signed a health care proxy form that gives Maria the power to make health care decisions if her mother is unable to make such decisions.
+Maria's mother was in a bad accident and is not able to make decisions about her health care.
 Maria now has the right to make health care decisions on her mother's behalf.
-She also has the right to get her mother's medical records.
+She also has the right to get and amend medical records that are relevant to making these decisions.
 For example, Maria has the right to see the records about her mother's current medical condition and treatment.

-Maria is curious about the time her mother had a Maria wants to look at these old medical records.
-Maria does not have the right to get and amend these old medical records because the records have nothing to do with her mother's current condition or treatment.
+Maria is curious about the time her mother had a miscarriage.
+Maria wants to look at these old medical records.
+Maria does not have the right to get these medical records because the records have nothing to do with her mother's current condition or treatment.